All Blogs

 Using plain language and visual aids can further support day-to-day operations.
 Provide simplified English versions of materials alongside translated documents.

-During important training sessions or events such as open enrollment, arrange for professional interpreters to confirm that employees receive accurate information and to effectively engage non-desk workers.
 Document all translation and interpretation services provided, particularly for disciplinary or safety-related matters, to demonstrate ongoing compliance.

-Document Audit Checklist
+Conduct a Document Audit

 • Employee handbooks